Find a Meeting Near You Phone icon 800-643-9618

 • Unconsciousness

 These signs of overdose or THC toxicity are a medical emergency.
-Do not leave the person unattended until after help arrives.
+Do not leave the person unattended until help arrives.

 Seek Treatment for Substance Misuse